krnak/ztrezor/doc/implementation.md

 - computation of the value commitment
 - encryption of the note plaintext
 - encryption of the outgoing note plaintext

-There two reasons, why components of Orchard bundle are not computed already in the first phase.
-1. Since Orchard bundle shielding is computationally demanding, this would cause (approx. 12s) delays between confirmations of individual shielded outputs.
-2. We want to let the user to confirm transaction outputs in the same order he entered them on the Host and then compute sighash on shuffled outputs.

-### Shortened shielding flow

 ![shielding data flow](shielding_flow.png)